Spritesheet vs TexturePacker

 | Advanced polygon packing | ||

-| Command-line interface |
+| Command-line interface Needed for CI and automated repacking |

 Completely free